simple-java-mail/smtp-connection-pool/smtp-connection-pool-jakarta-provider/README.md

 - Do not hide a second physical connection pool in the delegate.
 - Use standard `MessagingException`, `SendFailedException`, and Jakarta Mail listener semantics; do not require Angus-specific types.

 The module publishes both Jakarta Mail provider metadata and the standard `ServiceLoader` descriptor.
-Full JPMS module-path execution remains blocked by invalid legacy automatic-module names in the current `generic-object-pool` and `clustered-object-pool` releases; classpath discovery is covered by integration tests.
+Starting with 4.0.1, the complete generic pool → clustered pool → SMTP pool → provider chain has stable automatic module names.
+The reactor compiles an end-to-end module-path consumer in addition to the classpath discovery integration tests.